Adam-Collier/portfolio-site/content/resources/css/index.md

 [Styling Layout Wrappers In CSS](https://ishadeed.com/article/styling-wrappers-css) - A comprehensive introduction on creating and styling Layout wrappers.
 I'm a big fan of this article because it covers a lot of use cases.

 [Everything I Learned About min(), max(), clamp() In CSS](https://ishadeed.com/article/css-min-max-clamp/) - Ahmed has wrote a great post for those wanting to familiarise themselves with min(), max() and clamp() css functions.
 I'm excited for this addition to the language and it will revolutionise responsive declarations.

+## Tools

+[Responsively](https://responsively.app/) - Responsive Design Previewer - Tweeted by none other than [@addyosmani](https://twitter.com/addyosmani) (so it's bound to be good).
+I've got to say it's absolute bliss being able to see all of the screens I care about in one space side by side, and it even updates if you're using hot reloading.